Benito Tiamzon

-Early education
+Early life and education

+Tiamzon was born and raised in Marikina.
+His parents were both workers in the town's shoemaking industry, and he was the fourth of eight children.
+According to Manila Times columnist Rigoberto Tiglao, a former head of the Manila-Rizal chapter of the Communist Party of the Philippines (CPP) in the early 1970s, Tiamzon grew up in a family that was neither rich nor poor, and that his family "either had a small business or a farm in Marikina."

-Tiamzon was a student in the University of the Philippines Diliman during the late 1960s.
+Tiamzon graduated as salutatorian from Rizal High School alongside his future spouse Wilma Austria in 1969, and both later enrolled in the University of the Philippines Diliman (UP Diliman).
 He was a writer for the Philippine Collegian, the university's student publication, and a member of the UP Alpha Sigma Fraternity.
 He later joined the Samahang Demokratiko ng Kabataan ("Association of Democratic Youth") a progressive group which along with Kabataang Makabayan ("Patriotic Youth") formed the vanguard of the national democratic movement in the Philippines during the presidency of Ferdinand Marcos, especially during his second term.

-He earned a Bachelor of Science degree in chemical engineering and a Bachelor of Arts degree in history from UP-Diliman.
+He earned a Bachelor of Science degree in chemical engineering and a Bachelor of Arts degree in history from UP Diliman.